girvel/fallen/docs/cool_tools.md

 # Rust enums

 Just a straightforward copy of Rust enums.
 Works nicely with new Python's match statement and walrus operator.
 Has `Option`s with `.unwrap()`, `.unwrap_or()` and everything.
 Even has a nice wrapper for built-in `next()`, `Option.next()`, which never raises an exception and instead returns `Option.Nothing` if nothing was found or else `Option.Some(value)`.
 It is really useful because you get a lot of `None`-related errors near `next`s because you forgot to specify what should happen if `None` is returned.
 Also options are fairly useful in AI modules, where you have to process a bunch of submodules, and each of them conditionally returns something.

+# HTML + Jinja GUI

+GUI is rendered from HTML!
+How cool is that?